yapishu/do-ssh/README.md

 Tip: Use something like a systemd-service to start the proxy on boot.

 ## Why?
-I got an raspberry pi laying around and recently started a project.
-But the pi is often at a different location and behind a NAT.
+I got a raspberry pi laying around and recently started a project.
+But the pi often is at a different location and behind a NAT.
 To get around this I discovered iroh to create direct connections between devices.
-So I created this :)
+So I created this...

 ## Problems
 The delay is notable especially with poor connections.